tonyhu-x/Mon/GameRules.md

 * Each player rolls two dice.
 The player with the highest sum goes first.
 The next player is player # (curPlayer + 1).
 After player four finishes, player one goes.

 ## Go
-* Each time a player passes Go, he/she recieves an amount of salary.
+* Each time a player passes Go, he/she receives an amount of salary.
 The amount is $200 at the beginning of each game.
 It increases by $50 following each pass, capping at $600.
-Each individual therefore may recieve different salaries depending on their pace.
+Each individual therefore may receive different salaries depending on their pace.

 ## Property
 * A player can purchase a property if it has not been purchased by another player.